oonipizzaoven/oonipizzaoven.github.io/README.md

 4) Add yeast mixture to flour/salt

-5) Mix will spoon until starting to form then use hands and kneed for 5 minutes
+5) Mix with spoon until starting to form then use hands and kneed for 5 minutes

 6) Make dough into a ball